dtcc-platform/dtcc/docs/index.rst

   :alt: Digital Twin Cities Centre

 Welcome to the documentation pages for `DTCC Platform
-<https://github.com/dtcc-platform/>`__.
-Here you can find all documentation for
+<https://github.com/dtcc-platform/>`__, an open-source Python platform for
-the `dtcc` Python module.
+digital twinning of cities.

-DTCC Platform is an open-source platform for the exploration of digital twins for cities.
 The platform is developed and maintained by the `Digital Twin Cities Centre <https://dtcc.chalmers.se/>`__ (DTCC) hosted by Chalmers University of Technology.
-The aim is to develop an open modelling, simulation and visualisation platform for interactive planning, design, and exploration of cities.

 Table of contents
 -----------------